NZ joins US network of military satellites

 Defence Minister Jonathan Coleman says New Zealand joins Canada, Denmark, Luxembourg and the Netherlands in getting access to the network in return for partially paying for the ninth satellite.

 Dr Coleman says that will cost New Zealand $83.2 million over the next 20 years, but will ensure better communications for military personnel deployed overseas.

 The minister says until now, New Zealand has had to buy satellite bandwidth at spot prices which can involve premiums of up to 100% depending on demand.

-Next story in National: Tasman rowers on home stretch
+Next story in New Zealand: Tasman rowers on home stretch

 Copyright © 2012, Radio New Zealand